-We are heading into peak apple season, so throw on your favorite sweater, and let’s get to some fall-inspired baking!
+Throw on your favorite sweater and let’s get to some fall-inspired baking!
 This Easy Apple Crisp will fill your home with warm aromas of sweet cinnamon and peppery nutmeg.
-This apple crisp is easy because we are leaving the skin on our apples, and we only need one mixing bowl!
+This apple crisp is easy because we are leaving the skin on our apples, and we only need one mixing bowl.

 Let’s get cooking!
 Oh, and don’t forget to sip on a rich Tawny Port while you’re cooking to get you in the mood for this decadent dessert.